 Our findings and (short-term) recommendations for open space in the Vineyard CP are summarised in Table 6.1.
-These findings and recommendations are unchanged since our Second Draft Report.
 We also recommend that for its next review of the plan, the council obtain more detailed designs, or at a minimum, scope works for hypothetical parks of a similar size to those in the Vineyard Precinct.